Roger Carmichael Robert Owen: Sudan

-He felt that the more "bigoted" Muslims in the army would object to working on Friday, and noted that all recruits to the army were instructed in the Moslem religion.
+He felt that the more "bigoted" Muslims in the army would object to working on Friday, and noted that all recruits to the army were instructed in the Muslim religion.

 A few months later, however, Owen proposed creation of an Equatorial battalion composed entirely of southerners.
 This force would be taught to follow English commands and to follow Christian observances, forming the basis of a Christian population that would in time connect with that of Uganda and would prevent spread of the Muslim faith farther south.
-He was against the Moslem faith on the basis that it "may at any time break out into a wave of fanaticism".
+He was against the Muslim faith on the basis that it "may at any time break out into a wave of fanaticism".
 Owen's plan was approved by Wingate.
 On 7 December 1917 the last of the northern Sudanese troops were withdrawn from Mongalla, replaced by Equatorial troops.